gabeluci/gabeluci.github.io/_posts/2019-07-25-nt-security-descriptors.md

 True     False    ActiveDirectorySecurity                  System.Security.AccessControl.DirectoryObjectSecurity
 ```

-But it's not so obvious how to work with this attributes, and the others, in .NET.
+But it's not so obvious how to work with this attributes (and the others) in .NET.
 So here we'll look at two options.

 ## Getting the value from `DirectoryEntry`